gopasspw/gopass/docs/setup.md

 # First pipe the selected name to gopass, encrypt it and type the password with xdotool.
 gopass ls --flat | dmenu | xargs --no-run-if-empty gopass show -f | head -n 1 | xdotool type --clearmodifiers --file -
 ```

+You can then simply bind these command lines to your preferred shortcuts in your window manager settings, typically under `System Settings > Keyboard > Shortcuts > Custom Shortcuts`.

 ### Filling in passwords from browser